Samuel McDowell Tate: Travel and adventure

 Before the age of the commercial traveler he saw the need for that class in business, and he lived some years in Philadelphia, fitting himself for the life of a merchant.
 He returned to North Carolina in the early 1850s and soon took the leading trade of the rich slaveholders of Burke and her tributary country.

 Attacked by the Western fever which came at some time of life to many of the adventurous men of the Atlantic slope, he sought a taste of Texas experience and journeyed on pony express through the greater part of that state in the years 1855–1856, investing in real estate, much of which his heirs inherited.

 When (later Confederate Colonel) Charles F. Fisher contracted to build the first section of the Western North Carolina Railroad from Salisbury to Morganton, Tate took service under him and as agent managed his financial interests.

 Civil War

 Politics of secession

 A Democrat and strongly partisan, he attended the Convention at Charleston, and later attended all the Conventions of his party save only that one which in 1872 nominated Horace Greeley for the Presidency.
 His sympathies were ardently Southern, and during the momentous year of 1860 he was greatly interested in all the political movements.
-Although much engrossed in railroad work, when President Lincoln called on North Carolina to furnish her quota of troops to coerce the seceded States, and Union Whigs and Secession Democrats vied with each other in rushing to the defence of their state, he abandoned his employment and answered the Confederate call to arms.
+Although much engrossed in railroad work, when U.S. President Abraham Lincoln called on North Carolina to furnish her quota of troops to coerce the seceded States, and Union Whigs and Secession Democrats vied with each other in rushing to the defense of their state, he abandoned his employment and answered the Confederate call to arms.